dortania/Anti-Hackintosh-Buyers-Guide/CPU.md

    * E9xxx

 Then there's the CPUs that are missing the SSE4.1 and older instruction sets, with these support is stuck an OS X 10.11 El Capitan

-**Too new to run**

-Well with this, the only current solution is to run it in a KVM, this is due to the current kernel patches not supporting 19h

-* 3rd Gen Threadripper
-   * 3960X
-   * 3970X
-   * 3990X(the macOS kernel doesn't even support more than 64 threads)